-Fuses: There are several field replaceable fuses in the drive.
+Fuses: There are two field replaceable fuses in the 2XD drives.
 Each fuse is assigned a designator to help identify the fuse.
 Replacement fuses are available from the factory by contacting Customer Service at 605-343-7934.
 Refer to the table below for fuse ratings.

-Table 23 - Fuses
+Table 19 - Fuses (2XD only)